 Super Bowl 2024 updates: The commercials, cameos, halftime show and more

-Defending champion Kansas City Chiefs take on the San Francisco 49ers tonight at Allegiant Stadium in Las Vegas for Super Bowl 58.
+We're watching the Kansas City Chiefs take on the San Francisco 49ers at Allegiant Stadium in Las Vegas.

 Skip ahead if you know who you're rooting for: